IvLabs/resources/computer-vision/README.md

 ## Pre - Requisites

 ### Linear Algebra
 1. [Linear Algebra by Gilbert Strang, MIT OCW](https://www.youtube.com/playlist?list=PLE7DDD91010BC51F8) - The course provides a formal introduction to linear algebra.
-Make sure that one sticks patiently as some of the concepts might seem daunting initially.
+Go through the course patiently because some concepts might seem daunting initially.
 2. [The Essence of Linear Algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) - It provides the motivation and intuition for some of the concepts.

 ### Digital Image Processing
 1. [Image and Video Processing by Guillermo Sapiro, Duke University](https://www.youtube.com/watch?v=bxhJEe38bhY&list=PLZ9qNFMHZ-A79y1StvUUqgyL-O0fZh2rs) - This course is also available on [Coursera](https://www.coursera.org/learn/image-processing).
 It helps in building the foundation for some concepts that are used along with computer vision techniques, such as using histogram representation, the concept of filters and denoising, thresholding and contours, followed by some of its applications.
-2. The above course refers to the text provided by [Digital image processing, Rafael C. Gonzalez](http://web.ipac.caltech.edu/staff/fmasci/home/astro_refs/Digital_Image_Processing_2ndEd.pdf) and one can stick only to the text version too, as this is a standard textbook followed for Digital Image Processing.
+2. The above course refers to the text provided by [Digital image processing, Rafael C. Gonzalez](http://web.ipac.caltech.edu/staff/fmasci/home/astro_refs/Digital_Image_Processing_2ndEd.pdf) and one can choose to follow just this book, as it is a standard textbook for Digital Image Processing.

-### For Implementation
+### Implementation
-For the implementation of some of the concepts, [OpenCV](https://opencv.org/releases/ will help you.
+For the implementation of some of the concepts, [OpenCV](https://opencv.org/releases/) will help you.
 The documentation not only explains the concepts but also shows how it can be implemented using Python/C++.

 ## Basic Roadmap

 ### Introduction to Computer Vision
 1. To learn basic concepts that are used in computer vision, [Introduction to Computer Vision by Aaron Bobbick, Georgia Tech](https://www.udacity.com/course/introduction-to-computer-vision--ud810) is a good place to start.
-   1. The course first gives a refresher to basic image processing techniques, before moving on to introducing camera geometry, such as the pinhole model, intrinsic and extrinsic camera parameters and analysing the point correspondences between two views of the same scene.
+   1. The course first gives a refresher on basic image processing techniques, before introducing camera geometry, such as the pinhole model, intrinsic and extrinsic camera parameters and analysing the point correspondences between two views of the same scene.
-   1. The course moves on to introduce the concept of features, scale invariance and then introducing the state of the art method, Scale Invariant Feature Transform (SIFT).
-One can complete the whole course in order to get an idea on different computer vision and image processing techniques.
+   1. The course moves on to introduce the concept of features, scale invariance and then presents the state of the art method, Scale Invariant Feature Transform (SIFT).
+One can complete the whole course in order to get an idea of different computer vision and image processing techniques.
-2. There is another course, [Computer Vision by Mubarak Shah, University of Central Florida](https://www.youtube.com/playlist?list=PLd3hlSJsX_Imk_BPmB_H3AQjFKZS9XgZm) for introducing the basic concepts in computer vision.
+2. There is another course, [Computer Vision by Mubarak Shah, University of Central Florida](https://www.youtube.com/playlist?list=PLd3hlSJsX_Imk_BPmB_H3AQjFKZS9XgZm) for the basic concepts of computer vision.
 The course also has concise lectures on some very famous techniques used such as Lucas Kanade Tracker (KLT), Structure from Motion and Stereo.
-3. For discussing the feature detection and matching techniques, one can have a look at the [documentation](https://docs.opencv.org/3.4.2/db/d27/tutorial_py_table_of_contents_feature2d.html) provided by OpenCV.
-The documentation starts with the introduction to the concept of features, followed by discussing various techniques to obtain the feature points.
+3. For the feature detection and matching techniques, one can have a look at the [documentation](https://docs.opencv.org/3.4.2/db/d27/tutorial_py_table_of_contents_feature2d.html) provided by OpenCV.
+The documentation starts with an introduction to the concept of features, followed by discussing various techniques to obtain the feature points.

 ### Books
 1. [Computer Vision: Algorithms and Applications, Richard Szeliski](http://szeliski.org/Book/drafts/SzeliskiBook_20100903_draft.pdf) - This is a standard textbook for Computer Vision.
-It is recommended the one has a strong mathematical base in order to understand some of the sections.
+It is recommended to have a strong mathematical base to properly understand some of the sections.
 2. [Multiple View Geometry in computer vision, Richard Hartley and Andrew Zisserman](http://cvrs.whu.edu.cn/downloads/ebooks/Multiple%20View%20Geometry%20in%20Computer%20Vision%20(Second%20Edition).pdf) - This book is specific to multiview geometry.
-One can refer to this book to look for more advanced topics.
+One can refer to this book for more advanced topics.

 ### Other Lecture Series

-To look for more advanced concepts, one can refer to the following lecture courses selectively.
+For more advanced concepts, one can refer to the following lecture courses selectively.

 1. [Computer Vision for Visual Effects by Rich Radke, Rensselaer Polytechnique Institute](https://www.youtube.com/playlist?list=PLuh62Q4Sv7BUJlKlt84HFqSWfW36MDd5a)
 2. [Photogrammetry Course by Cyrill Stachniss, University of Bonn](https://www.youtube.com/playlist?list=PLgnQpQtFTOGRsi5vzy9PiQpNWHjq-bKN1)